 If the MP believes there is broader community support for Parliament to consider the issue you have raised, they may offer to initiate a committee inquiry into the issue.

 Actions within political parties

 You can ask you MP to raise your issue with the relevant Minister, Shadow Minister or portfolio holder, depending on whether they are in the government, opposition or a minor party.
 This can be effective if other MPs are also raising the issue with the portfolio holder as it will show that there is widespread support for or concern about the issue ‘at the grassroots’ in the community.

 Talking about your issue with colleagues

 Your MP may offer to discuss your issue with their fellow MPs.
-This can be an effective way of raising awareness of the issue in parliament, but it is also difficult to assess the impact of such discussion.
+This can be an effective way of raising awareness of the issue in Parliament, but it is also difficult to assess the impact of such discussions.
 Moreover, it is almost impossible to hold your MP accountable in these circumstances as you will have no way of finding out whether they really have discussed the issue with their colleagues.